Analytic semigroups on vector valued noncommutative $L^p$-spaces: Introduction

 This result can be used with the noncommutative Poisson semigroup or the $q$-Ornstein-Uhlenbeck semigroup and by example $E=OH(I)$ for any index set $I$.
 A version of this result for semigroups of Schur multipliers is also given.

-A famous theorem of G. Pisier \cite{Pis4} says that a Banach space $X$ is $K$-convex (i.e. does not contain uniformly $\ell^1_n$'s) if and only if the vectorial Rademacher projection $P\ot Id_X$ is bounded on the Bochner space $L^2(\Omega,X)$ where $\Omega$ is a probability space.
-In this proof, he showed and used the fact that if $X$ is $K$-convex then any $w^*$-continuous semigroup $(T_t)_{t\geq 0}$ of positive unital selfadjoint Fourier multipliers on a locally compact abelian group $G$ induces a bounded analytic semigroup $(T_t \ot Id_X)_{t\geq 0}$ on the Bochner space $L^p(G,X)$ where $1< p <\infty$.
+A famous theorem of G. Pisier \cite{Pis4} says that a Banach space $X$ is K-convex (i.e. does not contain uniformly $\ell^1_n$'s) if and only if the vectorial Rademacher projection $P \ot Id_X$ is bounded on the Bochner space $L^2(\Omega,X)$ where $\Omega$ is a probability space.
+In this proof, he showed and used the fact that if $X$ is K-convex then any $w^*$-continuous semigroup $(T_t)_{t \geq 0}$ of positive unital selfadjoint Fourier multipliers on a locally compact abelian group $G$ induces a bounded analytic semigroup $(T_t \ot Id_X)_{t \geq 0}$ on the Bochner space $L^p(G,X)$ where $1< p <\infty$.
 Moreover, he showed a similar result for general $w^*$-continuous semigroups of positive unital contractions on a measure space if $X$ does not contain, for some $\lambda>1$, any subspace $\lambda$-isomorphic to $\ell^1_2$.
 We give noncommutative analogues of these results.
 There are crucial steps in the proof of our Theorem \ref{Th calcul fonctionnel complètement borné}.

-We say that an operator space $E$ is $OK$-convex if the vector valued Schatten space $S^2(E)$ is $K$-convex.
+We say that an operator space $E$ is OK-convex if the vector valued Schatten space $S^2(E)$ is K-convex.
 This notion was introduced in \cite{JuP}.
-Using the preservation of the $K$-convexity under complex interpolation (see \cite{Pis1}), it is easy to see that it is equivalent to the $K$-convexity of the Banach space $S^p(E)$ for any (all) $1<p<\infty$.
+Using the preservation of the K-convexity under complex interpolation (see \cite{Pis1}), it is easy to see that it is equivalent to the K-convexity of the Banach space $S^p(E)$ for any (all) $1<p<\infty$.

 Our second principal result is the following theorem: